+A flat representation of a realistic embedded system can be too big and complex to handle and understand.
 In order to represent efficiently large systems, a mechanism for hierarchical composition is needed so that the model may be constructed in a structured manner and composed of simpler units easily comprehensible by the designer at each description level.
-In this paper we formally define the notion of hierarchy for a Petri net based representation used for modeling embedded systems.
-We show how small parts of a large system may be transformed by using the concept of hierarchy and the advantages of a transformational approach in the verification of embedded systems.
+In this report we formally define the notion of hierarchy for a Petri net based representation used for modeling embedded systems.
+We show how small parts of a large system may be transformed by using the concept of hierarchy as well as the advantages of a transformational approach in the verification of embedded systems.
 A real-life example illustrates the feasibility of our approach on practical applications.
+This work has been done in the frame of the SAVE project, which aims to study the specification and verification of heterogeneous electronic systems.